jakov1002/pokemon_analysis_Python/README.md

 Performed data cleaning, manipulation, feature engineering, and analysis on a CSV dataset spanning 6 generations of Pokemon.
-I have uploaded the dataset in its raw form.
+I uploaded the dataset in its raw form.